swr06/BAT/README.md

 # Features

 BAT works with all file formats and supports ANSI, UTF8, UTF16 and UTF32.
 It has CRC file integrity checks and has support for various file attributes.
+It is kind of similar to TAR

 # Building and Libraries used